signal/sprinkles-ui/GOVERNANCE.md

 Our project follows a defined mission.
 All contributions must follow our [code of conduct policy](./CODEOFCONDUCT.md) and [license agreement](./LICENSE.md).

-## Core Engineers
+## Core Members

-Core Engineers are responsible for steering the project, they are here to ensure code quality and that changes align with our project mission.
+Core Members are responsible for steering the project, they are here to ensure code quality and that changes align with our project mission.
 A core member approval is needed for any pull request to be accepted.
 Core members are selected for their experience and are limited to a handful of participants.
 Only core can create new versions.

 [View our entire team](./TEAM.md)